LydJason/BIMNet/README.md

 <em>Figure 3: Automated point cloud semantic annotation refinement.</em>
 </p>

+## 📥 Download
+You should first request access to <a href="https://niessner.github.io/Matterport/">Matterport3D dataset</a> as our dataset is based on Matterport3D.
+Please fill and sign the <a href="https://kaldir.vc.in.tum.de/matterport/MP_TOS.pdf">Terms of Use</a> agreement form and send it to <span style="color: blueviolet;">matterport3d@googlegroups.com</span> to request access to Matterport3D dataset.
+If your request is approved, please send their reply email to us at <span style="color: blueviolet;">thubimnet@outlook.com</span> to get access to our dataset.

+## 📖 BibTeX
+Comming Soon.

 ## 📜 License
 <p>The original data from Matterport3D dataset is released under <a href="https://kaldir.vc.in.tum.de/matterport/MP_TOS.pdf">Terms of Use</a> agreement.
 The part of our datset is under <a href="https://raw.githubusercontent.com/vsislab/Matterport3D-Layout/master/LICENSE.txt">MIT Liscence</a>.</p>

 ## 📧 Contact
 <p>Please contact us at <span style="color: blueviolet;">thubimnet@outlook.com</span> if you have any questions.</p>

+Copyright © 2025 CBIMS Research Group.